The Weekend (SZA song)

 "The Weekend" is a song by American singer SZA from her debut studio album, Ctrl (2017).
 It was written by SZA and its producer ThankGod4Cody.
 The song samples "Set the Mood (Prelude)" from FutureSex/LoveSounds (2006), written by Justin Timberlake, Timbaland, and Danja, who also received writing credits for "The Weekend".
 "The Weekend" is an R&B and neo soul record that uses a synth-line, hi-hats, drums, a high-pitched vocal sample and clocking key thumps.
 SZA sings about knowingly being her partner's mistress, comparing herself to the weekend.

 Prior to its official release, "The Weekend" debuted on some Billboard charts.
 The unexpected popularity of the song prompted RCA Records to release it on September 26, 2017, as the album's second radio single.
 The song reached number 29 on Billboard Hot 100, becoming SZA's first and highest chart position with a solo song until the releases of "I Hate U" and "Kill Bill", which reached numbers seven and one.
 It also topped the Hot R&B Songs chart and was certified triple platinum by the Recording Industry Association of America (RIAA) on March 1, 2018.
 "The Weekend" received a Grammy nomination at the 60th Annual Grammy Awards.

 Its accompanying music video, directed by American musician Solange Knowles, was released on December 22, 2017.
 To promote "The Weekend", SZA performed the song on Saturday Night Live and at the 2017 BET Awards.
 SZA also performed the song during her first headlining concert tour, "CTRL".
-A remixed version of the song by Calvin Harris was released on December 15, 2017, with the title, "The Weekend - Funk Wav Remix".
+A remixed version of the song by Calvin Harris was released on December 15, 2017, subtitled "Funk Wav Remix".

 Background and production

 "The Weekend" samples "Set the Mood (Prelude)" from Justin Timberlake's 2006 album FutureSex/LoveSounds.

-Producer ThankGod4Cody was given the idea to Sample Justin Timberlake's "Set the Mood (Prelude)" (2006) by Script.
+Producer ThankGod4Cody was given the idea to sample Justin Timberlake's "Set the Mood (Prelude)" (2006) by script.
 After being handed the sample, ThankGod4Cody added some chords, a "glittery layer" and bass.
 He then presented the initial production to SZA, who enjoyed the sample.
 SZA wrote the lyrics in a few hours the following day, and shared the results with ThankGod4Cody, who was surprised by the lyrics about sharing a man in a relationship.
 After experimenting with the track's instrumental, ThankGod4Cody clipped the vocals from the sample, moved them to the beginning of the song, added drums and reverberation, and finally placed the song's snares, hi-hats, and a cymbal.

 SZA's vocals were recorded at Platinum Sounds Studios in New York City.
 The song was mixed by Derek Ali, and later mastered by Mike Bozzi at Bernie Grundman Mastering.
 In the U.S., "The Weekend" was sent to urban and rhythmic contemporary radio stations on September 26 and October 31, 2017, respectively.